 Heart n Soul at The Hub

-We are delighted to announce that Heart n Soul will be the new residents of The Hub at the Wellcome Collection!
+We are delighted to announce that Heart n Soul are the new residents of The Hub at Wellcome Collection!

 The Hub Award provides a research space where people from different backgrounds and expertise collaborate on projects exploring medicine, life and art.

 Over the next two years we will investigate how relationships between people with and without learning disabilities affect mutual wellbeing.
 Starting in October, we will look at ideas of ‘human value’, ‘difference’ and ‘love’ from the viewpoint of people with learning disabilities in order to challenge perceptions and change attitudes in society.

 Through valuing difference, we will aim to reveal what we can learn from people with autism and learning disabilities, to further understand how everyone’s health can be improved and celebrated.

 We will bring together artists, scientists, researchers and clinicians, to uncover new insights around the lives of people with autism and learning disabilities.

 Our core team includes Mark Williams, Heart n Soul’s Artistic Director/Chief Executive, Heart n Soul artists, Pino Frumiento, Catherine Long, Robyn Steward and Tilley Milburn, Dr Chris McGinley (Helen Hamlyn Centre for Design, Royal College of Art); Professor Mick Grierson (Goldsmiths, University of London); Clinical Psychologist and lecturer Dr Dora Whittuck (Central London Community Healthcare NHS Trust); Dr Anna Remington (Director, UCL Centre for Research in Autism and Education); and cultural policy adviser and writer, John Kieffer.
 We will also work with a number of collaborators on the project too.